sangria-graphql/sangria-graphql.github.io/learn.md

 ## Error Handling

 Bad things can happen during the query execution.
 When errors happen, then `Future` would be resolved with some exception.
 Sangria allows you to distinguish between different types of errors that happen before actual query execution:

 * `QueryReducingError` - an error happened in the query reducer.
 If you are throwing some exceptions within a custom `QueryReducer`, then they would be wrapped in `QueryReducingError`
 * `QueryAnalysisError` - signifies issues in the query or variables.
 This means that client has made some error.
-If you are exposing GraphQL HTTP endpoint, than you may want to return 400 status code in this case.
+If you are exposing a GraphQL HTTP endpoint, then you may want to return a 400 status code in this case.
 * `ErrorWithResolver` - unexpected errors before query execution

-All mentioned exception classes expose `resolveError` method which you can use to render an error in GraphQL-compliant format.
+All mentioned, exception classes expose a `resolveError` method which you can use to render an error in GraphQL-compliant format.

 Let's see how you can handle these error in a small example.
-In most cases it makes a lot of sense to return 400 HTTP status code if query validation failed:
+In most cases it makes a lot of sense to return a 400 HTTP status code if the query validation failed:

 ```scala
 executor.execute(query, ...)
   .map(Ok(_))